What Type of Plan Should I Choose for My Mobile Phone in France?

 Check out our related article, How Much Data do You Need for Your French Mobile Phone Plan?

 Best Plans in France for Calling Abroad

 You can save money on your mobile phone plan by subscribing to a package offer (phone plan + Internet).
-Call our English-speaking customer service line at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm) or ask for a free callback, to help you find a plan that meets your needs.
+Call our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays, 9 am to 5 pm) or ask for a free callback, to help you find a plan that meets your needs.